-Stanley Weiser may not have a lot of scripts to his name but the ones he has created are among the best in the industry.
+Stanley Weiser may not have a lot of scripts to his name, but the ones he has created are among the best in the industry.
 He is no stranger to the American Political scene as demonstrated by his script for ‘Rudy: The Rudy Giuliani Story’ a far better than average made for basic cable movie.
-He also penned a number of gripping dramas that include ‘Wall Street’, ‘Fatherland’ and ‘Murder in Mississippi’.
+He also penned some gripping dramas that include ‘Wall Street,' ‘Fatherland’ and ‘Murder in Mississippi.'
 This is a man who picks and choose his projects with great care.
 He is obviously a professional who throws himself into the story at hand.
 There is an almost brutal honesty to his writing that translates to films that are captivating.
-As with his screenplay about former New York major Rudy Giuliani the degree of difficulty that Weiser faces was magnified by have to portray a living public figure.
+As with his screenplay about former New York major Rudy Giuliani the degree of difficulty that Weiser's faces magnified by having to portray a living public figure.
 Everyone who watches this film is going to have strong preconceptions about President Bush.
 Weiser had the arduous task of showing the man behind the office.
 This is ultimately a classic tragedy.
-Bush was groomed from his earliest days for greatness but on a personal level was not ready to ascend to such an office.
+George Bush, groomed from childhood for greatness, as a family legacy.
+Unfortunately, on a personal level was not readily prepared to ascend to such an office.
 The story depicts this with style and even a gentle hand.
 Weiser’s screenplay does not make the man into a buffoon instead taking the high road of presenting him as a man out of his depth.
 Most of us can readily identify with this concept.
 We have had jobs that we knew were beyond us and had to do our best to come up to the occasion.
-In the case of Mr. Bush he had to go through this with the eyes of the world on his every action.
-Each time the President misspoke or flubbed a word within minutes the video was around the world on the internet and by the next day the clip was on most comedy shows.
+In the case of Mr. Bush, he had to go through this with the eyes of the world on his every action.
+Each time the President misspoke or flubbed a word within minutes, the video was around the world on the internet, and by the next day, the clip was on most comedy shows.
 No other time in history was any man in this office subjected to such scrutiny.
-This made the job extremely difficult for Wesier but the man was up more than up to the challenge.
+This made the job tough for Western, but the man was up more than up to the challenge.

-Key to the film is the actor who would take on portraying Bush.
+The key to the film is the actor who would take on portraying Bush.
 Josh Brolin does not take the easy road by trying to do a direct imitation of the man.
-Instead he attempts to capture the essence of the man.
-He has the mannerisms of Bush down to a tee but it comes from a place of respect not satire.
+Instead, he attempts to capture the essence of the man.
+He has the mannerisms of Bush down to a tee, but it comes from a place of respect, not satire.
 This is one of his finest performances in his career.
 Almost all of the parts here were cast to perfection.
-Elizabeth Banks may be best known for comedy but her portrayal of Laura Bush is astounding.
+Elizabeth Banks may be best known for comedy, but her portrayal of Laura Bush is astounding.
 She shows a private side to a woman determined to stand by her man no matter what the public may think.
 This gives the movie a little touch of a love story which is not something often thought of when a person considers this man and his wife.
-The story shows Bush as a man who was manipulated by other more aggressive men.
-He was surrounded by people with their own agenda and used Bush to forward those goals.
+The story shows Bush as a man who was manipulated by other more aggressive people.
+He was surrounded by individuals with their agenda and used Bush to forward those goals.
 There are no excuses offered, no moments of apology just a unblinking look at a man who found himself taking on a job held successfully by his father.

-If you are looking for a hatchet job on President George W. Bush look elsewhere but if you want a riveting, human drama this is the film for you.
+If you are looking for a hatchet job on President George W. Bush look elsewhere but if you want a gripping, human drama, this is the film for you.